 9. Use the main filter of Kanban or SCRUM boards correctly

-Always set the main board filter with "...ORDER BY Rank ASC" at the end.
+Always set the main filter of the board with "...ORDER BY Rank ASC" at the end.
 Otherwise you lose the ability to order the displayed issues vertically, which is essential for backlog management and a useful thing to have control over the display order of the cards on the board.

 10. Use Quick Filter

 Set Quick Filters as needed to ensure clarity on the boards.
-You can set a quick filter for any field in Jira via JQL in the board configuration.
+You can set a Quick Filter for any field in Jira via JQL in the board configuration.
 This way, a crowded board can be reduced to the desired information very quickly.
-For example, if you want to display tickets on the board that are only assigned to your person, a corresponding Quick Filter could look like "Assignee = X", or better "Assignee = currentUser()".
+For example, if you want to show tickets on the board that are only assigned to your person, a corresponding Quick Filter could be "Assignee = X", or better "Assignee = currentUser()".
 You can find more information about Quick Filter here.

 As a Jira Admin, you don't just have to make sure the system runs smooth and stable.
 You have to make sure that the system always remains clear and that well-considered adjustments are made.
 Customizations in workflows, projects and custom fields help the teams in their daily work, but make it difficult for you to keep the system "clean".